tunegpt/tunegpt.github.io/docs/index.md

 truth can be learned only from reports or numbers".
 For your language AI feature its means getting a prototype in front of customers and watching their reaction to see if you are on the right track.
-Some one must get down and dirty with the data, and document the mental model of your customer (or subject matter expert).
-Eric Evan coined a term for this, Knowledge Crunching.

 ## The CTO's four point pre-flight safety check in making a prototype

-1. Knowledge Crunching: Do you continuously update a high-level design document (Rosetta Stone) as you reach consensus on translating the mental model of your subject matter experts?
+1. [Domain model](https://martinfowler.com/bliki/DomainDrivenDesign.html): Do you continuously update a high-level design document (Rosetta Stone) as you reach consensus on conflicts in translating the mental model of your subject matter experts?
-2. Scope: Do you continuously narrow the scope when you find edge cases that are too expensive to solve using AI, at the moment, or can be solved with cheap expert rules?
+2. **Classifier scope:** Do you continuously narrow the scope of your classifier as you find edge cases that are too expensive to solve using AI, at the moment, or can be solved with cheap expert rules instead?
-3. Labeling as last resort: Prior to investing in a human labeling service, did you experiment with GPT chain prompting, vector indexing, and fine-tuning with programmatic labeling?
+3. **Human labeling (annotation):** Prior to investing in a human labeling service, did you experiment with GPT chain prompting, vector indexing, and fine-tuning with programmatic labeling?
-4. Custom model as last resort: Prior to investing in rolling your own language model, did you do a cost benefit analysis on using a hosted language model or a hybrid approach?
+4. **Hosting:** Prior to investing in rolling your own language model, did you do a cost benefit analysis on using a hosted language model or a hybrid approach instead?

 Before investing lots of money checkout some shortcuts.